Ibukun16/AirBnB_clone/README.md

 Do operations on objects.
 Destroy an object.
 ### Storage
-All the classes are handled by the <span style="background-color:light grey">Storage</span> engine in the <span style="background-color:light grey">FileStorage</span> Class.
+All the classes are handled by the `Storage` engine in the `FileStorage` Class.

 ## 0x02.
 Environment ##